wjurayj/reddit_clogger/README.md

-# Your anonymous online conversations are mostly with bots!
+# Your anonymous online interlocutors are probably bots!

 This project provides a skeleton illustrating how a user can periodically filter through conversations and comments on Reddit, and upload responses to individual comments based on a set of rules & targets.